Overview

 Engagement with the business community and opportunities to practice what is learned in the classroom are critical pieces to a holistic business education.
 Students are encouraged to participate in the multiple programs and experiences provided by the School of Business including:

-The Center for Entrepreneurship and its Open Minds Competition and Business Engagement Center
+The Center for Innovation and Entrepreneurship and Business Engagement Center

 Aspiring entrepreneurs or individuals with an entrepreneurial mindset who are interested in developing their skills will be supported and inspired through the La Salle Center for Entrepreneurship (LCE).
 Through mentoring, networking and experiential learning, you’ll discover how to flex your innovative muscles, build leadership skills, explore the business landscape, and take measured risks to achieve your dreams.
 In addition, alumni and faculty will give back through mentoring as well as pursue their own entrepreneurial goals.